tmtsoftware/esw/docs/src/main/uisupport/gateway-app.md

 If you don't provide the version or SHA in the above command, `gateway-server` will be installed with the latest tagged binary of `esw-gateway-server`.

 @@@

-## 3. Start Any Needed CSW Services

-* To run gateway-server, the **CSW Location Service** must be running.
-* Gateway-server requires CSW AAS to be running.
-* Any other CSW Services needed by scripts or browser UIs should also be running.

-Information on starting CSW services is @extref[here](csw:commons/apps)

 ### 4. Run gateway-server